kadirpekel/dudu/README.rst

 .. code-block::

-    $ todo update 1 'How are you doing today?'
+    $ dudu update 1 'How are you doing today?'
-    $ todo list
+    $ dudu list
     0 n 'Hello World!'
     1 n 'How are you doing today?'